-Leary is a visual storyteller.
-He is currently serves as consultant in corporate communications for Chick-fil-A Corporation.
-Some of his clients include Newell-Rubbermaid, Coke, Georgia Tech, and The Carter Center.
+Some of his clients include Chick-fil-A, Newell-Rubbermaid, Coke, Georgia Tech, and The Carter Center.

-Leary’s work has taken him across the United States and beyond — to Burkina Faso, Canada, France, Ghana, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Portugal and Romania.
-His images have appeared in magazines across the world including TIME, Newsweek, Sports Illustrated, Parish Match, Stern and many more.
+Leary’s work has taken him across the United States and beyond — to Chile, Peru, Burkina Faso, Canada, France, Ghana, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Portugal and Romania.

-The experiences of this award-winning photojournalist allow him to capture stories that communicate life of other cultures in poignant and telling ways.
+The experiences of this award-winning communications allow him to engage audiences with storytelling that builds organization’s brand.
 His U.S. clients find that ability translates into making their messages cross-culturally relevant with diverse American audiences and within the mainstream media.

-Prior to forming his own company, Leary worked as a staff photographer for The Hickory (N.C.)
+Prior to forming his own company, Leary worked on staff for The Hickory (N.C.)
 Daily Record and theCOMMISSION magazine in Richmond, VA.
-For nine years he was a staff photographer at Georgia Institute of Technology, Atlanta, Ga.
+For nine years he was on staff with PR team at Georgia Institute of Technology, Atlanta, Ga.

 Leary is also a teacher.
 He enjoys sharing his expertise with others.
-He has taught photography and the business of photography at The University of the Nations, Kona, Hawaii; Grady College of Journalism and Mass Communication, University of Georgia, Athens, Ga.; Reinhardt College, Waleska, Ga.; Berry College, Rome, Ga.; Portfolio Center, Atlanta, Ga.; and Dallas (Texas) Baptist University.
+He has taught storytelling and brand building at Grady College of Journalism and Mass Communication, University of Georgia, Athens, Ga.; The University of the Nations, Kona, Hawaii; Reinhardt College, Waleska, Ga.; Berry College, Rome, Ga.; Portfolio Center, Atlanta, Ga.; and Dallas (Texas) Baptist University.

 He also has been a guest lecturer at World Journalism Institute, Washington, D.C.; Southwestern Photojournalist Conference, Fort Worth, Texas; Art Institute of Atlanta, Ga.; American Society of Media Photographers.
 Atlanta (Ga.)
 Chapter; and the Southeastern Photographic Society, Atlanta Ga.

-Clients often contract him to teach their staffs to become more visually effective.
+Clients often contract him to teach their staffs to become more visually effective in building their brand.